Did we miss a great resource on this list? Please let us know and we will share it. Contact email@example.com.

 |The Get Outside and Play Early Childhood Network has 4 reasons why active, outdoor nature play is essential in early childhood.
 Learn the 4 reasons here.|

-Children and Nature Network have some well research infographics about the benefits of outdoor play for children.
+Children and Nature Network have well researched infographics about the benefits of outdoor play for children.
 Find them here.

 How outdoor play?

 Keep it simple!
 No need for equipment or grand expeditions, keep it close to home and explore your nearby nature.
 Click here to see our 4 steps along with a few tips.

 Alberta Recreation and Parks Association has an excellent guide full of great ideas for simple activities to do outdoors.
 Download the cards here.